 The most common condition is Generalised Anxiety Disorder, which is characterised by the above description of “butterflies in your tummy” and a constant fear or worry that bad things may happen.

 Many people also experience panic attacks and specific phobias such as social phobia, agoraphobia (the fear of open spaces) or an irrational fear of something specific.
 Anxiety counselling Brisbane can help you to locate those fears and anxieties, and come up with a plan to help you manage and move on with your life, without feeling restricted or trapped.
-Our team of Psychologists in Brisbane have the compassion and understanding to help you get back on your feet and feel under control.

 While a small amount of worry in relation to an appropriate situation is normal and healthy, it is important to know when the angst you are feeling has become inappropriate.
 Any experience of anxiety that is consistent and stands in the way of you living your life is problematic.
 This is normally characterised by the symptoms listed below and can be experienced both mentally as well as physically.